dd9jn/rfc4880bis/crypto-refresh.md

 This document obsoletes {{RFC4880}}.
 IANA is requested to update all registration information that references {{RFC4880}} to instead reference this RFC.

+## Rename "Pretty Good Privacy (PGP)" Protocol Group to "OpenPGP"

+IANA bundles a set of registries associated with a particular protocol into a "protocol group".
+This document requests IANA to update the name of the "Pretty Good Privacy (PGP)" protocol group (i.e., the group of registries described at `https://www.iana.org/assignments/pgp-parameters/`) to "OpenPGP".
+If renaming the protocol group results in new URLs for the registries in this protocol group, please arrange for a permanent redirection (e.g., HTTP 301) from the existing URLs to the new URLs.
+All further updates specified below are for registries within this same "OpenPGP" protocol group.

 ## Registries to be Renamed and Updated

-IANA is requested to update the name of the "Pretty Good Privacy (PGP)" registry to the "OpenPGP" registry.
-All further updates specified below are for registries under the OpenPGP registry.

 IANA is requested to rename the "PGP String-to-Key (S2K)" registry to "String-to-Key (S2K) Types" and update its content to {{s2k-types-registry}}.